longkf/DGCRL/README.md

-A manuscript entitled “**Gene Regulatory Networks Inference Based on Directed Graph Contrastive Representation Learning**” has been submitted to RECOMB 2025.
+A manuscript entitled “**Gene Regulatory Networks Inference Based on Directed Graph Contrastive Representation Learning**” has been submitted to **RECOMB 2025**.